azzadom/ProgettoISPW/README.md

 2. **Set Up MySQL Database**:
    - Ensure that MySQL is installed on your system.
 You can download it from the [official MySQL website](https://dev.mysql.com/downloads/).
-   - Load the `privateEvents.mwb` file located in the `Database/` directory into your MySQL Workbench to view and manage the database schema and data.
-This file allows you to see the database structure and make any necessary modifications.
-Use it also to upload the database.
+   - Use the SQL script provided in `Database/setup.sql` to load the database locally.
-   - Use the SQL script provided in `Database/entry.mysql` to populate the tables with initial data.
+   - Use the SQL script provided in `Database/entry.sql` to populate the tables with initial data.

 3. **Configure the Application**:
    - Open the project in IntelliJ IDEA.